itsjasteng/monitor_alert_app/README.md

 * **User Authentication & Profile Management:**
     * Secure login system with email and password validation.
     * Password visibility toggle for enhanced usability.
-    * Placeholder functionalities for "Forgot Password" and "Create Account."
     * Ability for caregivers to view and update their personal profile information.

 * **Child Profile Management:**